 Preparing for an appointment

-You might start by seeing your primary care provider.
+Depending on the frequency and severity of your symptoms, you may make an appointment with your health care provider.
 Or, you might be referred immediately to a urinary tract specialist (urologist).

 What you can do